Innovation Internships - Student-led

 - Recently completed PhD students should be within 12 months of graduation;

 - Students on a Tier 4 Visa may apply for this funding provided appropriate arrangements are made with the host to accommodate a 20 hour working week restriction, and your HEI and supervisory team support this;

 - Placements must be within UK business or industry partners (e.g. registered as a company, partnership, or corporation), this can include SMEs and Social Enterprises;

 - Groups of organisations may be considered, provided there is a lead business where the researcher will be based;

-- The project must start before the end of December 2019 and be complete by the end of March 2020 and can be a maximum of three months in length (pro rated for part time).
+- The project must start before the end of March 2020 and can be a maximum of three months in length (pro rated for part time).

 A Social Enterprise must be getting the majority of its revenue from trading rather than grants/donations.